Salah856/AWS_WhitePapers_Summary/Blue_Green_Deployments.md

 - Then, perform the preceding steps in reverse.
 Or if the instances are in Standby state, bring them back online

+### Swap the Environment of an Elastic Beanstalk Application